reecelikesramen/rust-raytracer/README.md

 Open http://localhost:8000

 ## Main Goals
-- [x] Recreate my [raytracer](https://github.com/reecelikesramen/raytracer) project from CS 4212 Computer Graphics in Rust.
+- [x] Learn Rust fundamentals by recreating my [raytracer](https://github.com/reecelikesramen/raytracer) project from CS 4212 Computer Graphics in Rust.
 - [x] Separate the CLI and the core library, enable the library to compile to WASM and invoke from the web browser.
-- [ ] Optimize the raytracer with SIMD and CUDA (separate versions) to increase exposure to low-level parallelization.
+- [ ] Optimize the raytracer by parallelizing math operations to increase exposure to low-level optimization.
 - [ ] Extend the raytracer with more interesting shaders, shapes, and light types.

-## Examples
+## Renders
 Note: the following scenes were created by Dr. Pete Willemsen at University of Minnesota Duluth.

+CLI args for all renders here: `raytracer-cli --width 1000 --height 1000 --rays-per-pixel 9 --recursion-depth 6`

 Simple sphere scene:
 ![3 spheres upon a plane with 3 lights casting shadows](renders/simple_sphere_scene.png)